D0D0123/CryptoFinanceBot/README.md

 # CryptoBot

-CryptoBot is an open source cryptocurrency bot for Discord, which automates the process of obtaining economic information about cryptocurrencies, as well as tracking their individual market performance.
+CryptoBot is an open source cryptocurrency bot for Discord, which automates the process of obtaining economic information about cryptocurrencies and tracking their individual market performance.

 It was initially created as a side project to make cryptocurrency investment and learning more convenient, whilst furthering my knowledge of
 API integration, database management, and system design.
 See the *Setting up your own Cryptocurrency Bot* section below to host your own discord bot using this code.